Milton Rokeach

-Milton Rokeach (born in Hrubieszów as Mendel Rokicz, December 27, 1918 – October 25, 1988) was a Polish-American social psychologist.
+Milton Rokeach (born in Hrubieszów as Mendel Rokicz, December 27, 1918 – October 25, 1988) was a Polish-born American social psychologist.
 He taught at Michigan State University, the University of Western Ontario, Washington State University, and the University of Southern California.
 A Review of General Psychology survey, published in 2002, ranked Rokeach as the 85th most cited psychologist of the 20th century.

 Early life

 Born to Jewish parents in Hrubieszów, Poland, Rokeach emigrated to the United States with his parents at age seven.
-After graduating from Brooklyn College, he received his Ph.D degree from the University of California, Berkeley, in 1947.
+After graduating from Brooklyn College, he received his Ph.D. degree from the University of California, Berkeley, in 1947.